jonretting/geforce-driver-check/README.md

 Geforce Driver Check (GDC)
 ==========================
-### Checks for new Nvidia Display Drivers then does an automatted unattended install, or with many more options.
+### Checks for new Nvidia Display Drivers then does an automated unattended install, or with many more options.
 Copyright (c) 2013 Jon Retting

 - [GDC Github repo](https://github.com/jonretting/geforce-driver-check)